MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 *Applies to: Microsoft Cloud App Security*

-This article provides information about the cas.ms url suffix used by Conditional Access App Control.
+This article provides information about the `cas.ms` URL suffix used by Conditional Access App Control.

 ## Our system flagged a new DNS entry or generated certificate for *.cas.ms, but we don't use Cloud App Security